EREmison/SocialMediaWorkshop/README.md

-# SocialMediaWorkshop: DWRL, 9/15/2017
+# SocialMediaWorkshop: DWRL, September 15, 2017

-The slides for this workshop are at (http://rpubs.com/wordsmith189/smw).
+The slides for this workshop are at http://rpubs.com/wordsmith189/smw.